 Cooper opened with an enrollment of 175 students in Pre-K through Grade 7 in 1988 and a grade level was added in each subsequent year until the first class graduated in 1994.

-Now well-established, Cooper began its 30th anniversary year in August with 1,242 students, breaking a student enrollment record for the eighteenth consecutive year.
-An active Alumni Association now boasts 1,784 alumni.
+Now well-established, Cooper began completed the 2019-20 academic year with 1,280 students, breaking a student enrollment record for the nineteenth consecutive year.
+An active JCS Alumni Association now boasts 1,896 alumni.